Note: this was composed before the remarks on “experts” by Michael Gove.

 Two long standing examples are Melanie Philips and James Delingpole (both graduates in English).
 These are well known man made climate change deniers and accuse scientists, without any evidence, of corruption, fraud or, at best, incompetence [they ought to decide which of these they think it is].
 They cherry pick evidence in an attempt to deliver an apparently fatal blow to the cause of scientists whose primary motivation is to understand the workings of the natural world and ensure the improvement of human society in a sustainable way.
 At best, these pronouncements serve to confuse the general public on the state of climate science and, at worst, are irresponsible and reckless interventions deliberately designed to thwart action.

 Nigel Lawson (PPE graduate and didn’t even have a great track record for economic predictions) and his Global Warming Policy Foundation are an organised lobby aiming to do the same thing.
+He is the regular voice of climate change denial on the BBC, most recently to “balance” an interview with Al Gore on Today.
 His journalist son, Dominic, (also a PPE graduate with no scientific credentials) acts as effective mouthpiece for his father and the GWPF.
 Many politicians, particularly of a Libertarian bent (eg UKIP’s Nigel Farage – no post O level qualifications in science) similarly publicly take a sceptical position, often portrayed as an “I’m not convinced” [is he “convinced” on Quantum Mechanics! the Higgs Boson or the recent confirmation of Gravitational Waves?] or “there was a global cooling consensus in the 1970s” [no there wasn’t] so as to delay policy development.
 Former Environment Secretary Owen Paterson (History graduate and believed not to have had a single briefing by climate scientists during his tenure in office) insists that the best science informs policy on matters such as badger culls and GM food, but apparently not on the much more certain science behind man-made climate change.

 Tory MEP Daniel Hannan (a graduate in History) has written a blog entitled “So, should conservatives believe in man made climate change” as if the laws of physics have a political leaning!
 What next, “should conservatives believe in the Higgs Boson?”.